 Unlike ZC crossing calculations, Fast Fourier Transform (FFT) analysis (CVDG Pro) of the vibration waveform provides the full vibration frequency distribution, not just an approximation of the dominant frequency.
 A full plot of the vibration frequency distribution vs. intensity, like the one at right, is called a "vibration spectrum" and is one of the most useful tools in determining the damage potential of a given vibration.
 Typically, vibrations generated by mechanical equipment (e.g. engine and other equipment with rotating or oscillating parts) have relatively narrow frequency distributions.
 Those generated by impact (e.g. pile driving or pounding on pavement with an excavator bucket) or impact-like activities (e.g. driving tracked equipment, pavement milling) have broad frequency ("broadband", "broad spectrum") distributions, like the impact vibration frequency (in Hz) plot at right.
 These "vibration signatures" are discussed in much more detail on the CVDG Pro page, Vibration Signatures.

-Vibration monitoring reports will often show only the Zero Crossing frequency of the major vibration component and its velocity (PPV).
+Vibration monitoring reports will often show only the Zero Crossing frequency of the major vibration component and its velocity (PPV), often without even identifying it as a ZC frequency.
 This will then be used as the basis for a claim that the vibration "met the standard" or was "non-damaging".
 A comparison of the ZC and FFT frequencies for this vibration is shown in the "milling cleanup, concrete drop" entry in the table above.

 Frequency and Damage Potential

 As discussed in some detail on the page, Vibration Standards, most vibration standards recognize, and try to account for, the fact that vibration damage potential is frequency-dependent.
-Generally, frequencies below 40 Hz have the potential for most damage, because they can interact with the home's natural vibration frequencies in resonances to build higher and higher levels of home vibration (a process called "amplification").
-Unfortunately, the studies on which the vibration standards are based are almost entirely ones of blasting vibrations, where the short durations (typically, 2-3 seconds) of the blasting vibrations inherently limit the amount of resonant amplification which can occur to between factors of 2 and 4.3
+Generally, frequencies below 40 Hz have the potential for most damage, because they can directly interact with the home's natural vibration frequencies in resonances to build higher and higher levels of home vibration (a process called "amplification") as vibrations continue.
+Unfortunately, the studies on which the vibration standards are based are almost entirely ones of blasting vibrations, where the short durations (typically, 2-3 seconds) of the blasting vibrations inherently limit the amount of resonant amplification which can occur to between factors of 2 and 4.

-While the dominant ground vibration frequencies vary in mine blasting, depending on the setting of the blasting,5 construction vibrations generally have more intensity at lower frequencies than those from blasting (see road construction example diagram at right).
-What all this means from the standpoint of damage potential is that resonance effects, particularly the amplifications achieved, on house vibrations caused by construction are virtually unknown and poorly accounted for in existing standards.
+While the dominant ground vibration frequencies vary in mine blasting, depending on the setting of the blasting, construction vibrations generally have more intensity at lower frequencies than those from blasting (see road construction example diagram at right).
+What all this means from the standpoint of damage potential is that resonance effects, particularly the amplifications achieved, on house vibrations caused by construction are virtually unknown and not well accounted for in existing standards.

 Send e-mail to firstname.lastname@example.org with your questions or comments about this web site.